abelardopardo/ontask_b/docs/Using/action.rst

 .. _personalized_text_filter:

 The filter
-  The center tab shows a *filter*.
-This element is an expression used to decide which learners (or more precisely, the corresponding rows in the data table that) will be selected and used in this action.
+  The center tab shows a *filter* to select which learners (or more precisely, the corresponding rows in the data table that) will be considered for this action.

   .. figure:: /scaptures/action_action_out_filterpart.png
      :align: center
      :width: 100%

+  The botton *Set view as filter* allows to use the condition previously defined on a :ref:`table view <table_views>` with a formula that select a subset of table rows.
+When setting the filter in this way, the existing expression is lost.
+The button *Column statistics* offers data visualisations for each column.

   The filter element shows the name, description, and the formula defined.
 The icons at the bottom of the object provide access to the following operations: